 • Although only a few minutes are needed, a website (or SharePoint) designer must perform the embedding task

 On a few occasions, it may make sense to embed a single chart into a webpage (or SharePoint).
-This is only functional using the web license.
+This is only functional using the public access license.

 • Useful when sharing a small amount of information